jonahx/command_class/README.md

 # Example Use

 1. Define your command object class.
-This is a longish but real-worldish example:
+This is a longish but real-worldish example.

+**NOTE:** `dependencies` are static and created once.  `inputs` are dynamic values passed at runtime.

 ```ruby
 CreateUser = CommandClass.new(